kieranjwhite/CPI-II/README.md

 ===============================

 Threading:
+* src/com/hourglassapps/util/AsyncExpansionReceiver.java.
+Receives a list of elements (3 long for trigrams) corresponding to a single permutation of unstemmed terms for the current stemmed trigram via the onExpansion method.
+An AsyncExpansionReceiver instance is notified when the permutations of the current stemmed trigram are exhausted by the onGroupDone() method being invoked.
+* src/com/hourglassapps/util/ExpansionDistributor.java.
+Receives ngrams via it's implemention of ExpansionReceiver methods and then redistributes them to other ExpansionReceives passed as an argument during the ExpansionDistributor's instantiation.
+This is part of our infrastructure for distributing queries among threads.
 * src/com/hourglassapps/threading/FilterTemplate.java.
 Converts a task representation (e.g. a list of trigrams for submission to Bing) to a ThreadFunction that selects a thread to process the task.
 * src/com/hourglassapps/threading/ThreadFunction.java.